-Many free platforms offer a basic survey with only one or two question types.
+Many free survey software platforms offer a basic survey with only one or two question types.
 Sure, you can access other features and add additional questions, but only after you sign up for their premium service.

 QuestionPro and SurveyMonkey both allow access to top features.
 These tools help you design, build and send surveys that increase response rates.

 Varied question types